 What is the STUBAI ULTRATRAIL, who is allowed to take part and what can you expect?

-- Mountains + vertigo = problems.
+Mountains + vertigo = problems.
 Competitors must be absolutely sure-footed even on narrow and twisting alpine trails.
 The courses may also include short sections where you will have to hold onto a rope for safety.
 And, of course, it is essential that you know how to act in case of emergency.
+A well-developed ability to orient oneself in the terrain, even in poor weather and visibility conditions, as well as orientation using topographical maps (maps will be provided by the organizer on the Internet).

 The points listed here are not designed to be exhaustive.
 Instead, they serve merely as examples and indications of what awaits competitors.